 At FittDesign, we use screen printing when the artwork consists of just a few colors (no more than 3 to 4), such as logos, phrases, and simple graphics.
 For anything more complex (photographs, designs with gradations, and complex graphics), we typically go for digital printing.
 Although it’s technically possible to screen print designs with more than just a few colors, it just becomes a much harder job and the results may not be as good as you want.

-The first step is to create the screens (1 for each color in the artwork), so if your artwork has 3 different colors, then you’ll need with 3 different screens.
-The screen making process is the trickiest, so it should not be rushed.
-But once you have your screens, you can make print as many items as you want.
+The first step is to create the screens (1 for each color in the artwork), so if your artwork has 3 different colors, then you’ll need 3 different screens.
+The screen-making process is the trickiest, so it should not be rushed.
+But once you have your screens, you can print as many items as you want.

-To get each colored layer of your artwork on to a screen you need to use a photo-emulsion process that involves using chemicals and UV light.
-Photo emulsion is thick liquid substance which hardens when exposed to light, making it difficult to remove from surfaces.
+To get each colored layer of your artwork onto a screen you need to use a photo-emulsion process that involves using chemicals and UV light.
+Photo emulsion is a thick liquid substance that hardens when exposed to light, making it difficult to remove from surfaces.
 This property makes it perfect for creating the stencil for the ink to pass through the screen.
-You can learn about this process in more detail here: https://www.youtube.com/watch?v=uIHOSzbNT8Q
+You can learn about this process in more detail here:

 Once you have the screens, you’re ready to ‘print’ them onto the target surface such as a garment.
 This works by placing the screen above the garment and squeezing the ink through the screen using a squeegee.
 While this can be done by hand, if you’re printing many pieces, it’s best to use a printing machine.
 After the ink has been placed, the garment should be heated to seal the ink in.